baasilali/entropy/README.md

 # Entropy Particle System

 ![Entropy Visualization](docs/entropy-demo.png)
-> *Add a GIF or screenshot of your entropy visualization here*

 A React-based interactive particle system that demonstrates the concept of entropy through a visual simulation of order and chaos.